Guangdong: Economy

 After the communist revolution and until the start of the Deng Xiaoping reforms in 1978, Guangdong was an economic backwater, although a large underground, service-based economy has always existed.
 Economic development policies encouraged industrial development in the interior provinces which were weakly joined to Guangdong via transportation links.
 The government policy of economic autarky made Guangdong's access to the ocean irrelevant.

 Deng Xiaoping's open door policy radically changed the economy of the province as it was able to take advantage of its access to the ocean, proximity to Hong Kong, and historical links to overseas Chinese.
+Guangdong was one of the first provinces to receive permission from the central government to receive foreign investment.
 In addition, until the 1990s when the Chinese taxation system was reformed, the province benefited from the relatively low rate of taxation placed on it by the central government due to its post-Liberation status of being economically backward.

 Guangdong's economic boom began with the early 1990s and has since spread to neighboring provinces, and also pulled their populations inward.
 The economic growth of Guangdong province owes much to the low-value-added manufacturing which characterized (and in many ways still defines) the province's economy following Deng Xiaoping's reforms.
 Guangdong is not only China's largest exporter of goods, it is the country's largest importer as well.

 The province is now one of the richest in the nation, with the most billionaires in mainland China, the highest GDP among all the provinces, although wage growth has only recently begun to rise due to a large influx of migrant workers from neighboring provinces.
 By 2015, the local government of Guangdong hopes that the service industry will account for more than 50 percent of the provinces GDP and high-tech manufacturing another 20 percent.